Airport map display in terminal

 Frequent Flier Terminal Tips

 To help you navigate the airport terminals with ease, we've gathered the best advice and tips from NRT-based frequent travelers, flight attendants, pilots, and airport staff.
-Their first-hand insights will guide you through the NRT terminals for a smoother travel day.
+Their first-hand insights will guide you through the NRT terminals for a smoother travel experience.
 Here's what they have to say:

 Security & Screening